One-loop evolution of twist-2 generalized parton distributions: GPD evolution kernel integrals

 \section{GPD evolution kernel integrals}

-In this appendix, we give a pedagogical review of the calculation of the one-loop evolution kernels for all twist-2 polarisation.
-Specifically, we show how the set of functions in $p_{i/k}^{\Gamma}$ in Eq.~(\ref{KernelGPDs}) are obtained.
+In this appendix, we give a pedagogical review of the calculation of the one-loop evolution kernels for all twist-2 polarisations.
+Specifically, we show how the set of functions $p_{i/k}^{\Gamma}$ in Eq.~(\ref{KernelGPDs}) are obtained.